ItsRudraksh/threadio/README.md

 ## **Recent Updates**

+- **Clear All Messages**: New feature to permanently delete all messages in a conversation with image cleanup
 - **Post Sharing**: Share posts directly to chat conversations with personalized messages
 - **Enhanced Notifications**: Clear all notifications with a single click
 - **Smart Notification Display**: Chat notifications are filtered when viewing the chat page